gosexy/gosexy.org/markdown/db/collection.md

 }
 ```

-This is the recommended way for fetching very large datasets.
+Using `db.Collection.Query` is the recommended way for fetching very large
+datasets.

 ### db.Collection.Append(...interface{}) *([]db.Id, error)*

 Appends one or more items to the collection, a valid item could be either a map
 or an struct.

-Returns a list of ids corresponding to each one of the appended items.
+Returns a list of IDs, each one of them corresponding to one of the given items.

 ```go
 // The `sess` variable is a db.Database object.